In 2025, AKF’s early childhood development interventions reached nearly 2.3 million children

 We facilitate the establishment of sustained learning spaces for out-of-school preschool children, train pre-primary educators on holistic child development, nurture safe and playful learning environments and develop locally rooted school readiness resources and solutions.
 We also support the establishment of affordable quality childcare models linked to women’s economic empowerment.

-In 2024 we trained more than 66,000 preschool educators, and worked with almost 40,000 ECD centres and community spaces.
+In 2025, AKF trained nearly 68,000 preschool educators and worked with nearly 39,000 early childhood centres and community spaces.

 We convene and contribute to local and national level policy dialogue, provide advisory services to local and national level systems and institutions, support capacity building for national-level policy makers, and share actionable evidence about ‘how' and 'what' works.